ovn-org/ovn-scale-test/ansible/README.rst

 The recommended emulation target requirements:

-- 1 deploy node to run ansible and Rally workload
+- 1 deploy node to run ansible deployment script
 - 1 OVN database node
-- 2 OVN chassis host to run emulated OVN chassis container
+- 2 hosts to run emulated OVN chassis container
 - 1 host to run rally container (could be the same as the OVN database node)

 .. image:: ovn-emulation-deployment.png
    :alt: OVN emulation deployment

+.. note:: The above setting is just an example.
+For example, all OVN emulated chassis could be run on one host.
+For example, an all-in-one configuration deploys all containers on a single host.

 Installing Dependencies
 -----------------------